Articles of Incorporation & Bylaws

 SECTION VI: GENERAL MEMBERSHIP MEETINGS

-6.1 There shall be an Annual Owners Meeting in the fall of each year.
+6.1 There shall be an Annual Owners Meeting in the fall of each year with thirty (30) days advance notice.

-6.2 Additional Annual Owner Meetings may be held if a majority of the Board calls for it.
+6.2 Special Meetings may be held if a majority of the Board calls for it.
 Such meetings must be announced to the ownership at least ten (10) days in advance, along with the reason for the meeting.
 Notice of such meetings must be posted in the Cooperative and announced in a direct mailing to owners.

 6.3 There shall be one vote per owner.

 SECTION VII: AMENDMENTS TO THE ARTICLES AND BYLAWS

 7.1 Bylaws may be adopted, amended or repealed by a vote of a quorum at any Annual Owners Meeting or by an in-store ballot or mail-in vote.
 Proposed amendments must be published in a newsletter and posted in the cooperative at least 30 days in advance of a meeting or for the minimum 30-day duration of an in-store ballot, mail-in vote, or electronic vote.
 Such notice must include the exact language of the proposed change and a brief justification for the proposed change.

 S ECTION VIII: EMPLOYEES AND STORE MANAGERS